Hand-Eye Calibration-related Concepts

 -

-The way the camera is mounted in the workcell.
-Common mounting methods include Eye to Hand (ETH) and Eye in Hand (EIH).
+It refers to the way that the camera is mounted in the working unit.
+Commonly seen mounting modes are Eye to Hand (ETH) and Eye in Hand (EIH).

 -

-Depending on whether the process of collecting calibration images and poses is automated, calibration methods are divided into automatic calibration and manual calibration.
-Manual calibration is relatively complex, so automatic calibration is recommended.
+It refers whether the calibration board images and poses are collected automatically.
+It can be divided into automatic calibration and manual calibration.
+The operations of manual calibration are relatively complicated.
+Therefore, automatic calibration is recommended whenever possible.

 - Automatic calibration (recommended)